patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 In HomeController.cs add [Area("Customer")] under the namespace.
 In the same file chnage the namespace to (namespace PatriciasBookStore.Area.Customer.Controllers).
 Had an error will fix later.
+Error: InvalidOperationException: The constraint reference 'Customer' could not be resolved to a type.

 2023-10-27 1443:
 Copy _ViewImport and _ViewStart to Customer View > Home Area.